Sep 14, 2022 - Sep 15, 2022

 12:30 pm - 3:30 pm

 The Fall Member Meeting will bring together FPC members for two days filled with presentations on the most pressing issues in faster payments, panel discussions with industry experts, roundtables on timely topics, and engaging networking opportunities.
 This in-person event will take place on September 14-15, 2022 at the Delta Hotels Minneapolis Northeast in Minneapolis, MN.
-Please register for the event and make your hotel reservation using the links below:
+Please register for the event using the link below:

 Return To Events

 Wednesday, September 14

 12:30pm-12:40pmCT: Opening Remarks (Minneapolis Ballroom Salon AB)

 Speakers: Michael Bilski, FPC Board Chairperson; Reed Luhtanen, FPC Executive Director